top of page

 Ph.D. student

 Cameron's research interests lie in the realm of climate change, where he is particularly interested in how trees are responding to altered climate conditions.
 He received his MS from Purdue University in West Lafayette, Indiana where he studied the decline of Chestnut Oak in southern Indiana.
 He has previously worked with the Smithsonian Conservation Biology Institute developing a novel method to analyze the impact of climate change on intra-annual wood growth phenology.
 His past research has illustrated how sensitive certain tree species are to climate change and how forest health may suffer as a consequence.
+When he's not working, Cameron enjoys hiking and running through the mountains near Morgantown.

 Email: cdd00022@mix.wvu.edu